-It’s finally fall, which means more pumpkin-flavored things, less heat (hopefully!) and three new Quarters for Conservation (Q4C) projects to vote on.
-For the next three months, your vote will support a project of your choice: bat conservation in Africa, research on a new manta ray species in Florida or woodrat tracking down in Key Largo!
+It’s time to fall into conservation, which means there are three new Quarters for Conservation (Q4C) projects for you to vote on.
+For the next three months, your vote will support a project of your choice: connecting elephant and giraffe populations, protecting the habitat of okapis or increasing the number of black rhinos.

 Your admission to the Zoo already helps these projects—25 cents from each admission (and five dollars from each membership purchased) goes towards Quarters for Conservation.
 On every visit to the zoo, you’ll receive a “quarter” token to use to cast your vote for whichever conservation project most inspires you.
 If you’re extra passionate about any of the projects, feel free to drop in “real” quarters or dollar bills!
 Together, our small corner of the world can help make a large impact on conservation everywhere.